“What did the online personality type say to the doctor after running some tests? Is this going to be viral?” – Comedian unknown

-Their dominant cognitive function is extroverted feeling that makes them work and make decisions based on their gut feeling.
+Their dominant cognitive function is an extroverted feeling which makes them work and make decisions based on their gut feeling.
 The ESFJ’s auxiliary cognitive function is introverted sensing which helps them focus on the present instead of the future or other abstract details.

 They thrive in jobs that require processes and interpersonal skills.
 In relationships, they are the traditional partners who believe in structure and stability.

-They thrive in jobs that require visions and aligns with their goals/ interests.
+They thrive in jobs that require visions and align with their goals/ interests.
 In relationships take time to select their friends and they are quite big on comprise.

 ESFPs are mostly perceived to be entertainers.
 They enjoy being in the spotlight.
 They enjoy exploring and learning to share what they’ve learned with others through their strong interpersonal skills.

 Their dominant cognitive function is extraverted sensing which helps them stick to facts instead of abstract ideas.
 The ESFP’s auxiliary cognitive function is an introverted feeling which helps them make decisions.

 They thrive in work environments where they can be spontaneous, move around often, and involves the use of artistic values.
 In relationships, the ESFP will prioritize their family and loved ones over anything although they can also strongly dislike a structured life.

 ENFPs are highly individualistic and refuse to live their lives inside a box.
 They strive to create their own methods of doing things.
 They operate with their feelings and are highly perceptive and thoughtful